Answers to your frequently asked questions

 Employment history (in writing and verified from the employer via phone call)

-Credit (we are authorized by Experian to run a full credit check) also captures:
+Credit (we are authorized by Experian to run a full credit check) also captures:- Debt load

 - Lines of credit